GuochenZhou/World-Model/README.md

 # World-Model
-A paper list of world model
+This is a growing paper list of world model.
+Currently, I am **actively** updating it.